auth0/docs/articles/anomaly-detection/concepts/credential-stuffing.md

 ---
 # Automated Attack and Credential Stuffing Protection

 Credential stuffing attacks (or *list validation attacks*) occur when bad actors automate the process of trying username and password combinations (usually stolen from another site) for many accounts in a short period of time.
-According to recent statistics, as many as 71% of accounts use the same password across multiple sites so a credential stuffing attack has the potential to successfully log into your system.
+According to recent statistics, as many as 71% of accounts use the same password across multiple sites so a credential stuffing attack represents a legitimate threat to your system.

-Use **Automated Attack Protection** to provide a standard level of protection against credential stuffing attacks that does not add any friction to legitimate users.
+Use **Automated Attack Protection** to provide a standard level of protection against credential stuffing attacks with minimal friction for legitimate users.
 This protection is enabled by default for all connections.

 ::: panel Credential Stuffing Attacks: What Are They and How to Combat Them Download this free [whitepaper](https://auth0.com/resources/whitepapers/credential-stuffing-attacks) to learn how Auth0 can help you combat credential stuffing attacks.